-A recently revised forecast for the Dallas, Texas housing market suggests that home prices will continue to rise at a pretty steady pace well into 2019 – and likely beyond.
-But housing experts also expect home-price appreciation to slow down over the coming months.
+A recently updated forecast for the Dallas, Texas housing market in 2019 – 2020 suggests that home prices will continue to rise at a pretty steady.
+At least for the foreseeable future.
+But housing experts also expect home-price appreciation in the DFW area to slow over the coming months.

 Dallas-Fort Worth Metroplex Housing Forecast

-According to the real estate information company Zillow, the median home value for the Dallas-Fort Worth metro area rose to around $225,000 as of May 2018.
-That was an increase of 11.2% from the same month a year earlier.
+According to the real estate information company Zillow, the median home value for the Dallas-Fort Worth metro area rose to around $242,000 as of July 2019.
+That was an increase of 6.3% from the same month a year earlier, by their estimation.

 These predictions mirror those being issued for many cities and metro areas across the country.
-In a lot of real estate markets, home prices have been rising at an unusually high pace for the last few years.
-In most cases, this has been the result of strong demand for housing combined with limited supply.
+In a lot of real estate markets, home prices have been rising at an unusually fast pace for the past few years.
+In most cases, that was the result of strong demand for housing combined with limited supply.

 This is true for the Dallas-area real estate market as well.
 Housing inventory remains low across the metro area, relative to the number of buyers who are seeking a property.

 Residential real estate inventory remains low in many major cities across the nation, and Dallas is no exception to that.